Legal Malpractice

 The "Case Within a Case" Doctrine

-Proving legal malpractice is often more complex than standard personal injury cases because of a concept known as the “case within a case.”
+Proving legal malpractice is often more complex than standard personal injury cases because of a legal concept known as the “case within a case.”

-To win a malpractice suit, we must not only prove that your lawyer was negligent, but we must also prove that you would have won the underlying case if the lawyer had done their job correctly.
 This effectively requires us to litigate two cases at once: the malpractice claim and the original case you hired the lawyer for.
 Berniard Law Firm has the extensive trial experience necessary to navigate this high burden of proof.

-Louisiana’s Strict Time Limits on Malpractice
+Louisiana’s Strict Time Limits

 If you suspect malpractice, you cannot afford to wait.
 Louisiana law sets a very strict clock on filing legal malpractice claims (known as peremption).

-Generally, you must file a claim within one year from the date of the alleged malpractice or within one year from the date you discovered (or should have discovered) the mistake.
-However, regardless of when you discover it, there is an absolute limit of three years from the date of the negligent act.
-Once this time expires, your right to sue is lost forever.
+• 1 Year: Generally, you must file a claim within one year from the date of the alleged malpractice or within one year from the date you discovered the mistake.

 Why Choose Berniard Law Firm?

 Finding a lawyer willing to sue another lawyer can be difficult.
-Many attorneys prefer not to litigate against colleagues they may see in court regularly.
+Many attorneys prefer not to litigate against colleagues they see in court regularly.
 We take a different approach.

 Schedule Your Confidential Consultation